NongusStudios/NongusRice/README.md

 > ttf-droid<br>
 > ttf-font-awesome<br>
 > playerctl
+> Arch Linux (For the package count in the top bar)

 # Install
 1) Go into dwm, dwmblocks, and st. Run `sudo make install` for each one.